Nourseothricin

 Nourseothricin (NTC) is a member of the streptothricin-class of aminoglycoside antibiotics produced by Streptomyces species.
 Chemically, NTC is a mixture of the related compounds streptothricin C, D, E, and F. NTC inhibits protein synthesis by inducing miscoding.
 It is used as a selection marker for a wide range of organisms including bacteria, yeast, filamentous fungi, and plant cells.
 It is not known to have adverse side-effects on positively selected cells, a property cardinal to a selection drug.

+Streptothricin F is effective against highly drug-resistant gram-negative bacteria, including carbapenem-resistant E. coli.

 NTC can be inactivated by nourseothricin N-acetyl transferase (NAT) from Streptomyces noursei, an enzyme that acetylates the beta-amino group of the beta-lysine residue of NTC.
 NAT can thus act as an antibiotic resistance gene.

 Properties

 NTC is highly soluble in water (~ 1 g/mL) and stable in solution for 2 years at 4 °C.